xkunwu/depth-hand/code/README.md

     ```

 #### File structure
-Please make sure to the downloaded files are organized in the following structure, otherwise the code will automatically redo data preprocessing and training (will take quite a while).
+Please make sure that the downloaded files are organized in the following structure, otherwise the code will automatically redo data preprocessing and training (will take quite a while).
 ```
 %out_root%/hands17: if you have Hands17 dataset, put it here
 %out_root%/output/hands17/